supthunder/bdgtr/README.md

    - Track upcoming payments
    - Monitor recurring expenses

-3. **Managing Expenses**
+3. **Generating Reports**
-   - Edit existing expenses
+   - Navigate to Reports page
-   - Delete unwanted entries
+   - Use search and filters to find specific expenses
-   - Filter by categories
+   - Sort data by clicking column headers
-   - Sort by date or amount
+   - Export filtered data to CSV or PDF

 ## 🔐 Data Privacy